 This project provides clothing, gear + products for children of low-income,non-custodial fathers enrolled in Baby Buggy fathering initiatives in New York City and Los Angeles.
 These programs help fathers feel empowered to embrace fatherhood and the responsibilities that accompany it + provide poor dads the tools they need to keep their children safe and healthy.
 Baby Buggy also offers financial education workshops and benefits screening to help improve the family's overall + financial well-being

 What is the issue, problem, or challenge?

-In New York City, over 47.5% of all families living in poverty are headed by single women with children.
+In the United States, over 43% of all families living in poverty are headed by single women with children.
 At the majority of the social service sites in Baby Buggy's network, there is a prevalence of families headed by single moms with children.
 At the same time, there is a dearth of social service programs that support dads.
 There is solid evidence that the involvement of fathers makes a significant difference in the financial, educational and social/behavioral outcomes of their children.